ymunemasa/data-tutorials/tutorials/hdp/hdp-2.6/hortonworks-sandbox-install/tutorial-3.md

 ## Load Sandbox Into Docker

-Open up a console and load in the sandbox image you downloaded with the following command.
+Open up a console and use the following command to load in the sandbox image you downloaded from <https://hortonworks.com/downloads/#sandbox>.

 ```
 docker load -i /path/to/image/HDP_2.6_docker.tar.gz
 ```

-To check that the image was successfully imported, run the following command.
+To check that the image was imported successfully, run the following command.
 You should see the sandbox docker image on the list.

 ```
 docker images